-Oliver's contact details are available on the Oliver's website under 'contact'.
-Shareholders can also contact its share registry, Boardroom Pty Limited via the Oliver's website under My Shareholding.
+The Company's contact details are available on the Company's website under 'contact'.
+Shareholders can also contact its share registry, Boardroom Pty Limited via the Company website under My Shareholding.

-Shareholders can access a number of services provided by Boardroom online.
+Shareholders can access a number of services provided by Boardroom Online.
 The online service can be used to obtain information on current holdings and transaction history including dividend payment information for taxation purposes.
 Shareholders may also advise of changes to their holding such as Direct Credit banking instructions, change of address and notification of tax file number.

 Shareholders may elect to receive all Shareholder communications (including notification that the annual report is available to view, notices of meeting and payment statements) by email.
-Electronic communications have the added advantage of being more timely and cost effective, which benefits all Shareholders.
+Electronic communications have the added advantage of being timelier and more cost effective, which benefits all Shareholders.
 Shareholders should contact Boardroom if they want to elect to receive electronic communications.